jenineharris/foundation-biostat-2021/README.md

 * Check-in/warm-up/Q & A (bring your questions)
 * R workshop

-## Week 8 (October 14): Bivariate tests for one continuous variable and one binary variable
+## Week 8 (October 14): Bivariate tests for one continuous variable and one binary categorical variable

 BEFORE CLASS: